widefix/blog/_posts/2023-03-30-importance-sql-for-rails-experts.md

 Performance boost of almost 80 times!
 The slow-loading page that took over 30 seconds now loads within 300ms.
 This significant improvement is not the programming language or framework merit.

+## Ruby on Rails application demo of faster SQL

+I have developed a pdemo application using both Ruby and SQL versions](https://blog.widefix.com/importance-sql-for-rails-experts/){:ref="nofollow" target="_blank"} and made it available on GitHub as an open source project.
+This means that you have the opportunity to experiment with the code and run benchmarks on your own.

 ## Determine whether to use the measurement tools or not

 You can analyze performance issues and measure optimization results without fancy tools. [benchmark-ips](https://github.com/evanphx/benchmark-ips){:ref="nofollow" target="_blank"} is for demonstration purposes.
 The best tools are reading the code, and understanding it.
 Then analyze its complexity.
 Finally, use SQL knowledge.
 These tools are enough.
 Nothing can replace them.
 Well, except in the distant future, ChatGPT may offer more help.